 - 1. To impart fundamentals of object-oriented programming in Java - 2.
 To inculcate concepts of inheritance - 3.
 To familiarize the concepts of packages and interfaces. - 4.
+To facilitate students in handling exceptions. - 5.
 To demonstrate the concept of event handling used in GUI.

-The Genesis of Java : Overview of Java - Development of Java - JDE - Data Types - Variables - Arrays - Type Conversion and Casting - Operators - Precedence - Control Statements.
+The Genesis of Java: Overview of Java - Development of Java - JDE - Data Types - Variables - Arrays - Type Conversion and Casting - Operators - Precedence - Control Statements.